ThePowerOfSwift/TransL8/README.md

 - `VisionKit` provides a powerful default `VNDocumentCameraViewController` which you create, assign yourself as a delegate and present modally to the user
 - the user can take pictures, selects (skewed) rectangular parts to be scanned and even supports multiple page documents
-- providing a custom user flow or different OCR mechanics is possible but obviously takes way more effort to implement (thanks Apple)
+- providing a custom user flow or different OCR mechanics is possible but obviously takes way more effort to implement
 - sadly the UI of this powerful component can hardly by customized nor its behaviour (and I'm missing the loupe as I miss it everywhere in iOS 13)

 This feature is based on [Apples sample code](https://developer.apple.com/documentation/vision/locating_and_displaying_recognized_text_on_a_document).